drfleming0227/Redfish-Tools/doc-generator/README.md

    doc_generator.py --format=html --out=/path/to/output/index.html /path/to/spmf/json-files
 ```

-For more information about output modes and output formats, see [Output modes and output formats](#output-modes-and-output-formats).
+For information about output modes and output formats, see [Output modes and output formats](#output-modes-and-output-formats).

 For `doc_generator.py` examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples).